David Estrada (boxer): Coaching

-Boxing 360 Arbitration Hearing
+Boxing 360 arbitration hearing

 Estrada is legally contractually promoted by the Boxing 360 promotional group in New York City led by Mario Yagobi.
 In June 2011, Boxing 360 won an arbitration hearing in New York City against Estrada and stablemate Angel Hernandez of Chicago.
 The American Arbitration Association in the City of New York ruled in favor of Boxing 360 as Estrada and Hernandez' promoters through February 15, 2013, as well as denying the boxer's claims for injunctive relief.
-David Estrada remains "Under contract with Boxing 360.
+Estrada remains "Under contract with Boxing 360.
 My main goal was to show, as a relatively new boxing promoter, everyone in boxing that fighters can't pull that stuff with Boxing 360.
-We proved Boxing 360 will fight for what it believes in," noted Dr. Mario Yagobi (Boxing Promoter), founder, president and CEO of Boxing 360, whose group continues official promotional representation of Estrada.
+We proved Boxing 360 will fight for what it believes in," said Dr. Mario Yagobi, founder, president and CEO of Boxing 360, whose group continues official promotional representation of Estrada.
 “We represent David Estrada.
-If he does not want to fight, his contract will go on suspension until he fights (for us), ” noted Dr. Yagobi.
+If he does not want to fight, his contract will go on suspension until he fights (for us)," said Dr. Yagobi.

 Big Knockout Boxing career

 On August 16, 2014, Estrada faced Eddie Caminero for the inaugural Big Knockout Boxing (BKB) junior middleweight title.
-Estrada defeated Caminero by unanimous decision.
+He defeated Caminero by unanimous decision.
 In his first defense on April 4, 2015, Estrada lost his title by unanimous decision to Khurshid Abdullaev.